Morowali Industrial Park: Local

 Environmentalists report that pollution from IMIP has destroyed fish populations and local forests.
 Local residents also experience frequent disruptions in power, phone, and internet services due to oversaturation.
 The population has grown very quickly due to the workers, sanitation services have not been provided, and there are open sewers.
+Large numbers of commuting workers have also overloaded local roads and caused daily traffic jams lasting hours at a time, with local land prices rapidly increasing from around Rp 12,000 per square meter in 2010 to over Rp 2 million per square meter by 2025.
+Local farmers report that half their harvest were purchased by IMIP companies.